-Cats are notorious at turning their noses up at expensive gifts, like beds and toys.
-Most felines prefer a box to its contents, to the frustration of their pet parents.
-The best cat toys are believable and mentally stimulating to your pet; preferences vary from cat to cat.
+Cats are notorious for turning their noses up at expensive gifts like beds and toys.
+Most felines prefer a box over its contents, to the frustration of their pet parents.
+The best cat toys are believable and mentally stimulating to your pet, and preferences vary from cat to cat.
 Learn which type of cat toy your pet prefers and find the right one for your cat’s personality.

-Try a flirt pole for hours of play hunting that will keep your cat entertained.
+Try a flirt pole for hours of play hunting to keep your cat entertained.
 For solo play, try a feather toy that hooks around a doorknob or over a door.
 If the sound of birds chirping drives your cat wild, try interactive cat toys that mimic real birdcalls.
-Make sure your cat doesn’t ingest any feathers – a few pieces of fluff are fine – and avoid feathers made of plastic or with a hard quill.
+Just make sure your cat doesn’t ingest any feathers – a few pieces of fluff are fine – but avoid feathers made of plastic or with a hard quill.

 Cats who love to bring home the bacon – or bird, mouse, rat or rabbit – have especially strong hunting instincts.
 These pets may also be escape artists who sneak outside to make their kills.
 Outdoor cats have an average lifespan of just two to five years.
 Indoor cats, on the other hand, frequently live up to 20 years old.
-Although your cat may beg and plead to be let out, the risk of illness and injury is too strong to risk Fluffy’s wanderlust.
-Never let your pet catch or kill wild mammals and birds, who are often carriers of parasites and disease.
+Although your cat may beg and plead to explore the outdoors, the risk of illness and injury is too strong to risk Fluffy’s wanderlust.
+Never let your pet catch or kill wild mammals and birds, which may carry parasites and diseases.

 Scents and sounds are very mentally stimulating for cats.
 Consider putting a birdhouse or squirrel/chipmunk feeder in front of Fluffy’s favorite window – what’s better than the real thing? – or plant an indoor cat garden with pet-safe herbs like catnip, lemongrass and mint.
 Cats love rubbing their faces on interesting textures, like tree bark and plant leaves, so be sure any indoor house plants are not toxic to pets.
 Motion-activated cat toys and those with interactive features like lights or lasers can also be beneficial for Brainiacs.